Our Story

 On his return journey, he stopped in the UK to visit his mother.
 A sudden fall meant she needed full-time care.
 What was meant to be temporary became six years.

-Missing the daily rhythm of the trail, Robert created a small Facebook group dedicated to the Via Podiensis (GR65), simply to stay connected — and to support other pilgrims walking this route.
+Missing the daily rhythm of the trail, Robert created a small Facebook group dedicated to the Via Podiensis (GR65)—simply to stay connected, and to support others walking this path.

 Searching for grounded, practical guidance for the Via Podiensis, she found Robert’s Facebook group.